Subin-Vidhu/NOTES/TO_DO.md

 Good material for beginners new to deep learning, or machine learning in general.
 Which doesn’t include math derivations and code examples, the basic math is kept to a minimum. https://lnkd.in/gqiU4Twf

+#
+Python

+Here are some notable Python libraries and frameworks:

+1. NumPy: A fundamental library for numerical computing with support for multi-dimensional arrays and mathematical functions.

+2. Pandas: Provides data structures like DataFrames and Series for data manipulation, analysis, and exploration.

+3. Matplotlib: A widely-used library for creating static, animated, and interactive data visualizations.

+4. Scikit-Learn: Offers tools for machine learning, including classification, regression, clustering, and dimensionality reduction.

+5. TensorFlow: An open-source machine learning framework developed by Google for deep learning tasks.

+6. PyTorch: Another popular deep learning framework known for its flexibility and dynamic computation graph.

+7. Django: A high-level web framework for building robust, scalable web applications.

+8. Flask: A lightweight and flexible micro web framework for building web applications and APIs.

+9. FastAPI: A modern, fast, and easy-to-use web framework for building APIs with automatic documentation.

+10. SQLAlchemy: Provides an Object-Relational Mapping (ORM) for working with databases in a Pythonic way.

+11. Requests: A popular library for making HTTP requests, simplifying interactions with web services.

+12. Beautiful Soup: A library for web scraping and parsing HTML and XML documents.

+13. OpenCV: An open-source computer vision library with tools for image and video analysis.

+14. Pillow: A library for image processing and manipulation.

+15. NLTK (Natural Language Toolkit): A library for natural language processing and text analysis.

+16. Flask-RESTful: An extension for Flask that simplifies the creation of RESTful APIs.

+17. Pygame: A library for creating 2D games and multimedia applications.

+18. Celery: A distributed task queue framework for handling asynchronous and distributed tasks.

+19. Twisted: An event-driven networking engine for building networked applications.

+20. Streamlit: A framework for creating web apps for data science and machine learning projects with minimal code.

+These libraries and frameworks empower Python developers to tackle a wide range of tasks efficiently and effectively, from data analysis and machine learning to web development and beyond.